FreekKalter/geoselect/README.md

 There are 2 ways to specify the location to select on.
 LOCATION can be a "latitude,longitude" specified in decimal degrees like: "41.40338, 2.17403".
 Or it can be a path to a photo with exif gps coordinates, it will then search for photos taken at the same location.
-It will search within a specifie radius (default: 1 km).
+It will search within a specified radius (default: 1 km).

-If `--path` is set, geoselect will look for images with common file extensions (jpg, jpeg, gif, bmp, png).
+If `--path` is set, geoselect will look at that location for images with common file extensions (jpg, jpeg, gif, bmp, png).
 This can be set to something else with the `--extensions` parameter.
 If `--path` is not set, paths to pictures are taken from stdinput.
-So now it can be used as a stream filter, like most unix/linux commandline utils.
+This way it can be used as a stream filter, like most unix/linux commandline utils.
-For example the following pipeline:
+For example take the following pipeline:
 `find /home/fkalter/photos -name '*holiday*' | geoselect --radius 10 "40.783068, -73.965350" | wc -l`
 To count the number of pictures taken in/around central park wich have 'holiday' in the filename.

-A (expiremental) feature uses the time a picture is taken to "gues" at wich location it is made.
+A (expiremental) feature uses the time a picture is taken to *gues* at wich location it is made.
 Sometimes the device used to make the picture takes a while to get a 'gps fix'.
 So it might not register the gps coordinates for the first picture in a series.
 The `-- time-based` option looks for any pictures taken in a short time before or after a picture with the specified location is taken.
 Because it is very likely pictures taken very shortly after each ohter are taken at roughly the same location.

 ```